 Intrigued by the rich vegetation of Azerbaijan, Menzer was inspired to experiment with purple basil, plum cherries, pomegranates and quince - unusual fruits that are a speciality of the Absheron region.

-Drawing memories from her grandfather’s garden where he grew his own fruits and vegetables, Menzer was inspired by the richness of color, shape, taste and nutrients found fruits.
+Drawing memories from her grandfather’s garden, where he grew his own fruits, vegetables and flowers for pleasure, Menzer reminds us of the richness found in fruits for color, shape, taste and nutrients.

 Word from the designer: